Nameless (Grimm): Plot

 Opening quote: "Then he seized his left foot with both hands in such a fury that he split in two."

-In a party celebrating the launch of a new game, Black Forest II, Brody Crawford (Quinn Franzen) is killed by a Wesen with an acid and his body is cut in half.
-Nick (David Giuntoli), Hank (Russell Hornsby) and Wu (Reggie Lee) investigate the scene and find something written with blood in the wall: "Play My Game".
+During a party celebrating the launch of a new video game, Brody Crawford (Quinn Franzen) is killed by a Wesen using an acid to cut his body in half.
+Nick (David Giuntoli), Hank (Russell Hornsby) and Wu (Reggie Lee) investigate, finding the words "Play My Game" written in blood on the wall.

-Nick and Hank interrogate the head of administration of the video game, Dominick Spinner (Eric Lange) about Brody, as well as the other members, Jenna (Camille Chen) and Vicky (Beth Thompson).
-Suddenly, Jenna's phone rings and the voice in the other end utters the words in the wall.
-They track the call and discover is coming from Brody's office.
-They go to his office but find no one there.
-Instead, Brody's ID is cut and three books have the words: "What's", "My", and "Name".
+Nick and Hank question the game company's head of administration, Dominick Spinner (Eric Lange), and software programmers Jenna (Camille Chen) and Vicky (Beth Thompson), about Brody.
+Suddenly, Jenna's phone rings and the voice in the other end utters the same words written on the wall.
+The call is from Brody's office: they go to the office but no one is there.
+Instead they find Brody's ID cut in half, and the torn-out title pages of three books (all written by authors using a pseudonym), defaced with the words "What's", "My", and "Name".

-Meanwhile, Juliette (Bitsie Tulloch) continues receiving the visions of Nick's ghost and asks Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) for help.
-Nick and Hank receive a tip from Spinner about Ridley Cooper, an ex-boyfriend of Jenna, before she began dating Brody.
-Ridley states he wasn't involved as he was playing the game during the events.
-He also tells them that Brody's avatar was killed the night before his death by a user named "Nameless", who also killed his avatar in the same way as his death.
+Meanwhile, Juliette's (Bitsie Tulloch) visions of Nick's ghost continue and she approaches Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) for help.
+Nick and Hank receive a tip from Spinner about Ridley Cooper, Jenna's boyfriend before she began dating Brody.
+Ridley tells them he was playing the game at the time of Brody's death.
+He says that Brody's avatar was killed the night before his real death, by a user named "Nameless", who cut the avatar in half.

 Renard (Sasha Roiz) receives a call from his informant, who arrives in Portland to discuss the family.
-Vicky is called by the killer and when Nick and Hank get there, they find her body cut in half, an unsolved Sudoku puzzle and another message in the wall: "Guess my name".
-Wu solves the puzzle and finds a new pattern that details the day and time.
-Jenna deduces that an I.T. person is responsible for her involvement in the creation of the code for the video game.
+Vicky is called by the killer: Nick and Hank arrive to find her body cut in half, an unsolved Sudoku puzzle and the same message on the wall: "Guess My name".
+Wu solves the puzzle, revealing a date and a time.
+Jenna deduces that the one responsible is an "IT guy" who repaired her computer and also fixed a problem with the code for the new game.

-While dining with his informant, Renard finds out there's an assassin in the restaurant and manages to find a bomb and throw it in the streets before detonating and killing the assassin.
-Nick and Hank find out they're dealing with a Fuchsteufelwild.
-After getting help from Spinner, Nick and Hank discover the killer is a man named Trinket Lipslums (Chris Murray).
+While dining with his informant, Renard realizes there's an assassin in the restaurant.
+He finds a bomb and throws it into the street, where it detonates, killing the assassin.
+Nick and Hank find out they're dealing with a Fuchsteufelswild.
+With Spinner's help, they identify the killer as Trinket Lipslums (Chris Murray).
 Jenna draws him out by killing his avatar in the game.
-Trinket is now pursued by the police and climbs to the rooftop of a building and, refusing to acknowledge he lost, jumps from the rooftop, killing himself.
+Pursued by the police, Trinket climbs to the rooftop of a building, from where, refusing to acknowledge he has lost, he jumps to his death.

-Juliette demands from Monroe that he shows her Aunt Marie's trailer so she can find more about her memory.
-Monroe then tells Nick that if she won't be allowed to see the trailer, she will leave him and Portland for good.
+Juliette demands from Monroe that she be taken to see Aunt Marie's trailer, so that she can recover more of her memory.
+Monroe relays her ultimatum to Nick: if she isn't allowed to see the trailer, she will leave him, and Portland, for good.